MicrosoftDocs/Advertising/advertising/bingads-13/bulk-service/campaign.md

 **Update:** Optional.
 If no value is set for the update, this setting is not changed.
 If you set this field to the *delete_value* string, the prior setting is removed.
 If you set this field to *delete_value* then effectively the system default bid adjustment will be used.
 The system default bid adjustment is currently zero (0), and is subject to change.
 **Delete:** Read-only

+## <a name="bidstrategycommission"></a>Bid Strategy Commission
+The amount of commission that you want to pay per stay.

+The Commission bid strategy requires populating the Bid Strategy CommissionRate field.

+For more details, see [Budget and Bid Strategies](../guides/budget-bid-strategies.md).

+**Add:** Optional
+**Update:** Optional.
+If no value is set for the update, this setting is not changed.
+If you set this field to the *delete_value* string, the prior setting is removed.
+**Delete:** Read-only

 ## <a name="bidstrategyid"></a>Bid Strategy Id
 The system-generated identifier of the [Bid Strategy](bid-strategy.md) that this campaign shares with other campaigns in the account.